 The good news: Even if it takes a while for 5G networks to realize their full potential, wireless carriers have been simultaneously working on their 4G LTE networks.
 4G is now more widespread, reliable and faster than ever.
 That’s crucial, because unlike past generations of network connectivity, 4G and 5G will coexist.

 In 2014, when internet testing and data analytics firm Ookla started aggregating and analyzing mobile speeds from its Speedtest app, the mean download speed over 4G was 15.19 Mbps.
-According to the company’s latest report, which analyzed speed test data from 4.1 million unique devices in the first half of this year, download speeds now average 34.14 Mbps.
-Latency has dropped from 73 to 47 milliseconds in that time frame.
+According to the company’s latest report, which analyzed speed test data from 4.1 million unique devices in the first half of 2019, download speeds now average 33.8 Mbps.

 Milan Milanovic, Ookla’s resident network expert, recalled seeing peak download speeds top out at 50 Mbps in some tests back in 2010, when 4G was in its infancy.
 Now LTE devices can hit hundreds of megabits per second.

-“AT&T is adding more lanes to the highway and adding more frequency bands,” Milanovic said.
+“AT&T is adding more lanes to the highway and adding more frequency bands,” Milanovic said when we spoke to him last year.
 “If you have a [5G E] capable device, the network is ready to serve you four or five channels at the same time, which means faster speeds and completing tasks quicker.”